 Risks During Treatment

-The surgery usually takes one to three hours, and requires general anesthesia, which tends to carry the risks of any major treatment.
-These risks include pain, swelling, bleeding, infection and adverse reaction to anesthesia.
-More involved processes can theoretically damage nearby bone or gums, and the anesthetic itself may cause numbness in similar areas.
+The surgery usually takes one to three hours, and requires general anaesthesia, which tends to carry the risks of any major treatment.
+These risks include pain, swelling, bleeding, infection and adverse reaction to anaesthesia.
+More involved processes can theoretically damage nearby bone or gums, and the anaesthetic itself may cause numbness in similar areas.
 You typically stay in the hospital for one to two days, and have a six-week at-home recovery time.
-Be sure to follow your doctor's instructions for home-based oral care, which, for children, typically includes brushing after every meal using a small, gentle kids' toothbrush such as the My First Colgate™ toothbrushes and toothbrushes for older children or tweens.
+Be sure to follow your doctor's instructions for home-based oral care, which, for children, typically includes brushing after every meal using a small, gentle kids' toothbrush.

 Cost and Insurance

-Without health insurance, according to CostHelper, orthognathic surgery cost in the United States can range from about $20,000 to well over $40,000.
+Without health insurance orthognathic surgery is not a cheap procedure.
+This will of course depend on your dental provider.
 Beyond orthodontics, other factors that can sway the cost include severity of the jaw misalignment and what type of surgery is required.
 Your location, the hospital treating you and complications during care can all make a difference as well.

 In general, corrective jaw surgery is considered a medical procedure, not a cosmetic procedure, and is necessary to prevent more expensive medical and dental problems later in life.
 For this reason, some health insurance policies cover at least part of the cost of orthognathic surgery.